Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 31 Agustus 2025 03.26.05 UTC
+- WIB: Minggu, 31 Agustus 2025 04.22.01 UTC
-- WITA: Minggu, 31 Agustus 2025 04.26.05 UTC
+- WITA: Minggu, 31 Agustus 2025 05.22.01 UTC
-- WIT: Minggu, 31 Agustus 2025 05.26.05 UTC
+- WIT: Minggu, 31 Agustus 2025 06.22.01 UTC

 Kutipan Inspiratif:
-"Without continual growth and progress, such words as improvement, achievement, and success have no meaning."
+"Two fundamentals of cool life  Walk like you are the king OR walk like you dont care ,who is the king."

-Kategori: success
+Kategori: attitude